MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 ## SaaS offer

-SaaS applications published in Microsoft commercial marketplace for purchase are SaaS offers.
+Software as a Service (SaaS) applications published in Microsoft commercial marketplace for purchase are SaaS offers.
 As a publisher, you can create your marketplace offers in Partner Center and publish in the Teams Store or AppSource.

 > [!NOTE]
-> To create and publish your offer, you must have a commercial marketplace account in Partner Center.
+> To create and publish your offer, you must have a [commercial marketplace account in Partner Center](/partner-center/create-account).

-When creating a SaaS offer, you must determine the publishing option, specifically if you're selling through Microsoft or if you're managing transaction independently.
+When creating a SaaS offer, you must determine the publishing option, specifically if you're selling through Microsoft or managing transaction independently.
 You can select the publishing option that aligns with your requirements.
-Learn in detail about publishing options when [planning for a SaaS offer](include-saas-offer.md).
+For more information on publishing options, see [planning for a SaaS offer](include-saas-offer.md).

 Here are some features you can integrate with the SaaS offer:

 * **In-app purchases**: The option allows customers to upgrade from a free to a paid version from within the app.
 Whether your app is free or paid, in-app purchases can generate an ongoing revenue stream. </br>

 * **Test drive**: With a transactable SaaS offer, you can allow customers to test the end-to-end purchase experience of your app for a fixed time.
-Test drive and free trials are different, and you can offer one or both features to the customers.</br>
+Test drive and free trials are different, and you can provide one or both features to the customers.</br>

-* **Microsoft license management**: You can enable Microsoft to manage app licenses on your behalf that helps to track and manage licenses from the Teams Store.
+* **Microsoft license management**: You can enable Microsoft to manage app licenses on your behalf that tracks and manages licenses from the Teams Store.
 For more information, see [Set up Microsoft license management](create-saas-offer.md#set-up-microsoft-license-management).

 Now that we know about the monetizing options and a SaaS offer, let's learn in detail on planning and publishing the SaaS offer for your app.